 – thanks to spreadshirt.ca

 At that stage i knew that i would make it – barring any calamities of course.
-Then i could see the finish line and hear the commentator talking the runners home.
+Then i could see the finish line and hear the commentator talking the runners home – that’s a lovely sound when you are running and can finally hear the buzz at the Finish Line – my hearing being what it is means that when i hear it there is never too far to go.
 The last couple of hundred metres and the runners around me were speeding up.
 Next i was overtaken by a couple, the man shouting “Come on, come on, faster, faster”.
-Determined not to be outdone i dug deeper than i knew i could and found myself sprinting and passing out six or seven runners, including the couple one half of whom at least still had plenty of breath left.
+Determined not to be outdone i dug deeper than i knew i could and found myself sprinting and passing out six or seven runners, including the couple, one half of whom at least still had plenty of breath left.
 Sprinting at the end of a half-marathon – Paddy Power would have given you considerable odds against that happening and as i crossed the finishing line the memorable words of the commentator rang in my ears, “The man from Bray is looking fresh” – probably one of the greatest compliments of my life.
 Then it was staggering – next step beyond shuffling – to collect my goodie bag and tee-shirt and my medal of course – my addiction to bling threatening to create a new five step programme in its wake.

 thanks to ommile.myshopby.com